Zackory/Pypr-Robots/README.md

 ## Connecting to Your Raspberry Pi
+If you have not already done so, boot up your Raspberry Pi by connecting the USB power cable.
 Find the local IP address of your raspberry pi through your WiFi Router (most likely looks something like `192.168.x.x`).
 If you are unable to find your Raspberry Pi's local IP address, then you can set the Raspberry Pi to have a fixed IP address (tutorials of how to do this can be found online).
 Run `ssh pi@192.168.x.x` and use 'raspberry' for a password.